-35 adjectives

-7 adverbs

-7 adverbs

-55.52% area not occupied by type

-64.49% area occupied by type

-1 column

-1 conjunction

-Ornns. depression of type into surface of p

-O gerunds

-O infinitives

-247 letters of alphabet

-257 letters of alphabet

-26 mathematical symbols

-6 mathematical symbols

-5 in couns

-29 numbers

-6 participles

-8\ x 8\ page

-80 lb. paper sheet

-dull coated paper stock

-.007\ thin paper stock

-3 prepositions

-O pronouns

-10 point size type

-univers 55 typefiace

-81 words

-91 words

-92 words italicized

-93 words indicized

-93 words indicized

-94 words indicized

-95 words not capitalized

-10 words not italicized

-95 words not apitalized

-96 words for capitalized

-96 words not apitalized

-96 words not apitalized
+35 adjectives 7 adverbs 35.52% area not occupied by type 64.48% area occupied by type 1 column 1 conjunction O mms. depression of type into surface of page Ogerunds Oinfinitive 247 letters of alphabet 28 lines 6 mathematical symbols 51 nouns 29 numbers 6 participles 8" x 8" page 80 lb. paper sheet dull coated paper stock .007" thin paper stock 3 prepositions Opronouns 10 noint size type univers 55 typeface 61 words 3 words capitalized O words italicized 58 words not canitalized 61 words not italicized

-Dan Graham, "Poem, March 1966" as reproduced on consecutive pages of a booklet in Aspen, 5+6, Fall & Winter (1967-68).
-Courtesy the artist, Lisson Gallery and Alun Rowlands: private collection.

-(left) The piece begins with a set of questions (entitled "Schema") about the editorial and design specification of the poem's host publication and an instruction from Graham that the list of questions is to be "set in its final form by the editor of the publication where it is to appear."
-Graham also states that this activity should happen in various magazines to create a series, or "set," of "individual poems."

-(right) The final "Poem" (the answers to the questions posed by the Schema) thus appears as a unique text-piece each time it is reproduced, being specifically derived from the individual editorial and design specification of its host publication.
+2 Dan Graham, "Poem, March 1966" as reproduced on consecutive pages of a booklet in Aspen, 5+6, Fall & Winter (1967-68). (left) The piece begins with a set of questions (entitled "Schema") about the editorial and design specification of the poem's host publication and an instruction from Graham that the list of questions is to be "set in its final form by the editor of the publication where it is to appear."
+Graham also states that this activity should happen in various magazines to create a series, or "set," of "individual poems." (right) The final "Poem" (the answers to the questions posed by the Schema) thus appears as a unique text-piece each time it is reproduced, being specifically derived from the individual editorial and design specification of its host publication.